 Sure, it’s exciting when all your hard work for the past four years has come to an end and you can finally start enjoying the pleasures of being a college graduate, but if all your studying seems to have been for nothing, it’s hard to want to jump up and down with joy.
 Even if you haven’t found an after-college career, don’t fall into despair just yet; there are a number of things you can do while you await a stable job offer.
 In fact, here are three simple ideas you can consider.

 Seek a part-time job

 Just because you haven’t found a full-time job yet doesn’t mean you have to sit around twiddling your thumbs.
 Part-time jobs are great in that they provide us with an adequate income and allot us time to search for more promising fulltime employment.
 The part-time job you seek doesn’t necessarily have to be a skilled profession either, although that would be desirable for resume purposes.
-Track down a pat-time job you’ll enjoy and thrive at, and whenever you have time off, dedicate that time to finding fulltime jobs you can successfully apply for.
+Track down a part-time job you’ll enjoy and thrive at, and whenever you have time off, dedicate that time to finding fulltime jobs you can successfully apply for.
+For example, if you know how to play the guitar, you can look into music teacher jobs.
 It’s easy to let yourself slack off a bit when you have a job that pays the bills, but remember, you didn’t go to college to find a menial-labor job.
 You need to be challenged in order for your career to be satisfying.

 Add a new skill to your resume